anklimov/lighthub/README.md

 * Default MQTT topic to publish device status: /myhome/s_out
 * Default Alarm output topic /alarm

-If you've using Arduino IDE to compile & flash firmware, you will not able to configure compilers options except edit "options.h" file
+If you've using Arduino IDE to compile & flash firmware, it will use Default options above and you will not able to configure additional compilers options except edit "options.h" file